 This was a terminus on a steamer pier in Ardrossan Harbour.
 The pier and station were not part of the original Ardrossan and Johnstone Railway but opened with the Ardrossan Railway, replacing Ardrossan Town as the passenger terminus in the town.
 With the opening of this station further goods lines also opened on the neighbouring piers.

 The station had an island platform and an overall timber roof.
 This roof was cut back and by the end only the platform and seawall remained.
-The line was cut back to a new station immediately to the south, Ardrossan Harbour, in 1986.

 The pier competed with the later opened Ardrossan Montgomerie Pier until 1923 when both came into joint London, Midland and Scottish Railway ownership.